 - ½ cup granulated sugar

 - 1 ¼ cups whole wheat pastry flour

 - 3 cups rolled oats (old fashioned oatmeal, uncooked)

 - 1 cup raisins

-In large bowl, beat margarine, peanut butter and sugars.
-You can use an electric mixer on medium speed to whip until creamy.
+- In a large bowl, beat vegan butter, peanut butter, and sugars.
+Use an electric mixer on medium speed to whip until creamy.
 Add the chia seed mixture and stir to combine.